 A rare breed can inspire newcomers and invigorate longtime breeders.
 Their combined efforts will bring them great satisfaction while benefiting the breed and, by extension, the sport.

 Allan Reznik has been an Afghan Hound fancier since the early 1970s and also owns and exhibits Tibetan Spaniels.
 He is an award-winning journalist and broadcaster, who has served as editor-in-chief of several national dog publications.
 He appears regularly on radio and TV discussing all aspects of responsible animal ownership.
-Reznik is an AKC permit judge of Afghan Hounds, Cavalier King Charles Spaniels, and Tibetan Spaniels; on permit to judge a number of other Hound breeds.
+Reznik is an AKC-approved judge of Afghan Hounds, Cavalier King Charles Spaniels, and Tibetan Spaniels; on permit to judge a number of other Hound breeds.